heysh/smtp-client-server/README.md

 Again, if the optional parameters are missing, `"192.168.56.1"` and `25` will be used respectively.

-Multiple clients are able to connect to a single SMTP server and send an email by:
+Once connected to an SMTP server, there are three stages in which the client will have to provide an input:

-1. specifying their (sender) email address,
+1. `MAIL FROM` – Specify their (sender) email address.

-2. specifying the recipient's email address, and
+2. `RCPT TO` – Specify the recipient's email address.

-3. writing the content of the email.
+3. `End data with <CR><LF>.<CR><LF>` – Write the content of the email.
+A new line is created by pressing `Enter`, and the email is sent by pressing `.`.